Amnesia: The Dark Descent

 Remember when Slender came out, and people seemed to really like it?
 Now it seems like every other game is about a lonesome soul searching for trivial objects while a mysterious force chases them.
 While that lack of originality is a problem, the core idea highlights something good.

-If you happen to follow Grip on Twitter, you’ll probably have seen some of the various game design discussions he prompts.
-In most games, there’s nothing wrong with a good cutscene to introduce you to characters or to show you events that aren’t possible in the gameplay.
-However for horror, he has different ideas.
+If you happen to follow Grip on Twitter, you’ll probably have seen some of the various game-design discussions he prompts.
+In most games, there’s nothing wrong with a good cut scene to introduce you to characters or to show you events that aren’t possible in the gameplay.
+But for horror, he has different ideas.

 “For instance, in Amnesia we have a section where the player needs to hide as a monster enters the room.
 This is the kind of thing you’d normally see in a cutscene, but now you are actually in charge of how it all unfolds.
 Our goal is for the player to be constantly in control.”